databrary/presentations/2014-04-07-adv-bd-mtg/agenda.md

 			- Open Science Framework
 			- GitHub
 	- How _should_ Databrary differ from other services?
-		- Should Databrary do more than store data?
+		- Should Databrary do more than store data, facilitate data management?
 			- Social media services
 				- Subscribe to datasets
 				- Subscribe to researchers